leomeinel-bak/vitaltpa/README.md

 <h3 align="center">VitalTpa</h3>

   <p align="center">
-    Teleport on Spigot and Paper
+    Ask for teleport on Spigot and Paper
     <br />
     <a href="https://github.com/TamrielNetwork/VitalTpa"><strong>Explore the docs »</strong></a>
     <br />